Amicabl/cse15l-lab-reports/lab1/lab1report.md

 ![Image](cat1.png)

-**Working directory:** /home
+**Working directory:** `/home`

-**Reason:** Cat with no arguments continues to prompt the user for input, reads the input, and then prints it out.
+**Reason:** `cat` with no arguments continues to prompt the user for input, reads the input, and then prints it out.
 It does not stop until the user terminates the operation.
-This is the intended purpose of cat with no arguments.
+This is the intended purpose of `cat` with no arguments.

 **Error?** Not an error